icann/icann-rdap/icann-rdap-srv/README.md

 * "RDAP_SRV_LISTEN_PORT" - the port to listen on.
 Defaults to 3000.
 * "RDAP_SRV_STORAGE" - either "mem" or "pg", but "pg" doesn't do anything.
 * "RDAP_SRV_DB_URL" - database URL when using "pg" storage.
-* "RDAP_SRV_STATE_DIR" - the directory containing the files used my memory storage.
+* "RDAP_SRV_DATA_DIR" - the directory containing the files used for storage.

 ## Memory Storage

-The state for the memory storage is specified by the "RDAP_SRV_STATE_DIR" environment variable.
+The data for the memory storage is specified by the "RDAP_SRV_DATA_DIR" environment variable.
 Files in this directory are either valid RDAP JSON files, or template files containing valid RDAP JSON.
 Files ending in `.json` are considered to be RDAP JSON, and files ending in `.template` are considered to be template files.